iozfiliz/astir-installer2/docs/installation.md

 - 🔄 Desktop image download (if needed)

 ### Step 2: Wallet Import
-- Import your existing Solana wallet
+- Import your newly created Solana wallet (see Prerequisites section)
-- 24-word mnemonic phrase required
+- 24-word mnemonic phrase required (from the wallet you created in Prerequisites)
 - Wallet stored encrypted locally
+- **⚠️ Use only the new wallet created specifically for Astir**

 ### Step 3: Connection Test
 - Test connection to orchestrator